 How to Compare Breakdown Insurance Plans

 The week after your manufacturer warranty expires, you hear a suspicious rattling under the hood.
-You know you’re facing a hefty repair bill — unless you have a mechanical breakdown insurance protection plan for your car.
+What could it be – engine problems or maybe your transmission?
+Either way, you know you’re facing a hefty repair bill — unless you have a mechanical breakdown insurance protection plan for your car.

 What is Mechanical Breakdown Insurance?

 Policies vary widely from insurer to insurer and may have different names, such as “vehicle protection plan.”
-Breakdown insurance can sometimes be transferred if the car is sold, but this depends on the insurer.
+Car insurance companies sometimes sell MBI coverage as an add-on to your regular auto insurance policy.
+This insurance can sometimes be transferred if the car is sold, but it depends on the insurer.

 Mechanical Breakdown Insurance vs. Extended Warranties